 Q: How do I add items to electronic and print reserves?

-A: Starting the in the afternoon on December 17, reserve requests will be managed through a new reserves system.
-To access the new system, go to your course’s Sakai page and click the Library Reserves tab on the left-hand side.
-This will take you directly to your course space in the new system, where you will be able to add or request materials by clicking on the icons at the top of the screen.
+A: You may either E-mail us or submit your request via the new reserves system.
+To access the new system, go to your course’s Sakai page and click the Course Reserves tab on the left-hand side.
 The new system will allow you to add, remove, and edit your reserve materials directly.
 All libraries with reserves will use the new system, and it will be used for both electronic and physical reserve materials.

-Q: How is adding materials through the Library Reserves tab any different from adding them elsewhere on Sakai?
+Q: How is adding materials through the Course Reserves tab any different from adding them elsewhere on Sakai?

-A: It is important to note that only the items made available through the Library Reserves tab are considered to be on reserve.
+A: It is important to note that only the items made available through the Course Reserves tab are considered to be on reserve.
 This means that only these materials are protected by UNC libraries’ copyright policies, with library staff analyzing and addressing copyright issues and paying permission fees.
+In addition, library staff can scan articles and book excerpts on your behalf for placement on electronic reserve.

 Q: What do I need to know about E-reserves and copyright?